-FY21 Short term incentive plan

-Opportunity

-CEO: Target opportunity equivalent to 100% of FAR

-CFO: Target opportunity equivalent to 40% of FAR

-Maximum outcome for the CEO and CFO is capped at 125% of FAR Former CFO: Target opportunity equivalent to 50% of base salary

-Performance measures & weighting

-STI is linked to Group EBIT, Divisional EBIT, operational and strategic KPIs, and safety:

-CEO: Group EBIT (90%), Group safety (10%)

-CFO: Group EBIT (50%), operational and strategic KPI (40%), Group safety (10%)

-The Board considers these measures to be appropriate as they are strongly aligned with the interests of shareholders.
+FY21 Short-term incen tive plan Opportunity CEO : Target opportunity equivalent t CFO : Target opportunity equivalent t Maximum outcome for the CEO and Former CFO : Target opportunity equi o 40% of FAR CFO is capped at 125% of FAR Performance measures & STI is linked to Group EBIT, Divisional EBIT, operational and strategic KPIs, and safety: weighting CEO : Group EBIT (90%), Group safety (10%) CFO : Group EBIT (50%), operational and strategic KPI (40%), Group safety (10%) aligned with the interests of shareho The Board considers these measures to be appropriate as they are strongly aligned with the interests of shareholders.
 Group EBIT is a key indicator of the underlying growth of the business, enabling the payment of dividends to shareholders.

-STI gateways

-For any STI award to be made, the Group must achieve a baseline Group financial performance as determined by the Board for the relevant performance period.
-This is known as the Financial Gateway.
+STI gateways For any STI award to be made, the Group must achieve a baseline Group financial performance as determined by the Board for the relevant performance period.
+This is known as the Financial Gateway .
 For FY21, the STI Financial Gateway was set at 100% of Group EBIT Target.
 At an individual level, all STI participants must adhere to Pact Values, Code of Conduct and comply with the Group's mandatory risk and compliance training requirements.
-This is known as the Individual Gateway.
-In the event a participant does not satisfy the Individual Gateway, they will be automatically suspended from participating in the STI Plan in respect of the relevant Performance Period.
+This is known as the Individual Gateway .
+In the event a participant does not satisfy the Individual Gateway, they will be automatically suspended from participating in the STI plan in respect of the relevant performance period.
 The consequence of the Individual Gateway reinforces Pact's expectation of, and commitment to, the minimum standards of behaviour and conduct and demonstrates tangible consequences for behaviour that may not warrant termination of employment but still constitutes a breach of the Pact Values, Code of Conduct and Risk and Compliance standards.

-Payout Schedule

-Each performance measure will be assessed against a set target and will result in a STI payout in accordance with the payout schedule below:

-Performance against Target % Payout against Target Opportunity Below Target Nil Target (meets 100% of Target) 100% of Target Stretch (meets 110% of Target) 125% of Target

-Straight line vesting applies between target and stretch.
+Payout schedule Each performance measure will be a in a STI payout in accordance with the ssessed against a set target and will result ne payout schedule below: Performance against Target % Payout against Target Opportunity Below Target Nil Target (meets 100% of Target) 100% of Target Stretch (meets 110% of Target) 125% of Target Straight line vesting applies between target and stretch.

-The table on page 12 provides additional information on these performance measures, including an overview of performance outcomes.

-Executive remuneration arrangements (continued)
+3. Executive remuneration arrangements (continued